Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 - You should see on the bottom right of Arduino IDE, say "ESPD32S3 Dev Module on COM#"

-- If you are not able to connect your screen to Arduino IDE, hold down the BOOT button on the back of the device, connect to your PC, and only release once you see that the device is connected.
+- If you are not able to connect your screen to Arduino IDE, unplug the battery from the device, hold down the BOOT button on the back of the device, connect to your PC, and only release once you see that the device is connected.

 - First verify the code, and if successful, Upload the code to your screen. ( note a low memory notification is normal and expected )